pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

   },
 ```

-The code for moving the branch is very simple,
-if the Pachyderm cluster does not have authentication activated.

-Using the official Pachyderm pachctl image,
+Using the official Pachyderm `pachctl` image,
 the transform first updates the default `pachctl` config
 so `pachctl` can talk directly to `pachd` in the cluster.
-It uses the `kubedns` name for `pachd`,
+It uses the `kubedns` name for `pachd`
 and the internal Service port of `650`.

 ```
           "echo '{\"pachd_address\": \"grpc://pachd:650\"}' | pachctl config set context default --overwrite",
 ```

+Similar to the deferred processing example,
-The next command moves the `master` branch on `edges_dp` to point to `dev`,
+the next command moves the `master` branch on `edges_dp` to point to `dev`,
-just like in the deferred processing example.

 ```
           "pachctl create branch edges_dp@master --head dev"
 ```

 This is all the cron pipeline needs to do,
-without authentication enabled.
+without access controls.
-The transform in the pipeline spec `branch-mover-no-auth.pipeline`
+The `transform` section of the pipeline spec `branch-mover-no-auth.json`
-ends up looking like this:
+will look like this:

 ```
   "transform": {